We all dream of the day we close an enterprise deal fast with one of the ‘big guys’ (companies like Salesforce and Hubspot).

 On top of using SalesRight, presenting them with real case studies of other companies who have successfully used your product is also key to reinforcing the value you bring to the table.

-Closing a deal only means more opportunity for further growth.
+Closing an enterprise deal only means more opportunity for further growth.
 You’ve got street cred!
 Now that you’ve signed a large enterprise deal, other enterprises will look to you as well.

 As for your newly signed client, now comes more research on your part, anticipating industry changes and being a strong base for your client to come to for help.